peerajak/ros2_control_example10_gpio_arduino/README.md

    *RRBot* - or ''Revolute-Revolute Manipulator Robot'' - with GPIO interfaces, using arduino to move motor with ros2_control demo example 10

+ Using Flysky receiver as an input GPIO, and using ros2 pub to move motor as output GPIO.

+ Note.
+This project still is not very good. because I found blocking operation created by arduino_.read().

 Terminal 1

 ```